 An alternative to traditional healthcare, telemedicine companies provide care remotely.
 Patients are evaluated, diagnosed, and treated using HIPAA-compliant telecommunications devices.

 Telehealth will generate $2 billion in total revenue in 2019, with 2,372 companies offering these services, according to IBISWorld.
-An industry on the rise, it has realized 34.7 percent annual growth since 2014.
+An industry on the rise, telemedicine has realized 34.7 percent annual growth since 2014.

 Clearly, telemedicine companies are doing something very right.
-Attract and retain more patients by learning why people are gravitating toward this type of care.
+Attract and retain more patients by learning why people are gravitating toward the type of care telemedicine providers offer.

 In the U.S., patients spend an average of 34 minutes traveling to receive healthcare services, according to Altarum.
 Add this to time in the waiting and exam rooms, and even a simple healthcare appointment can take hours out of their day.